 - b.
 In the case of a request for a grade change: If the Academic Grievance Committee believes the grade should be reviewed further or changed, they will make such recommendations to the Chair.
 The Chair will discuss the recommendations with the instructor.
 The instructor has the final decision on grades and does not have to change the grade as recommended. - c.
 In the case of a student filing charges of violation of Good Teaching Practices: The Academic Grievance Committee will make a determination as to whether such practices were violated, and put in writing any recommendations regarding this, which is to be submitted to the Chair.
 The Chair makes the final departmental decision regarding violation of Good Teaching Practices.
-The student may appeal the decision to the College of Liberal Arts and Applied Science grievance committee.

-"If the student wishes to appeal the decision beyond the departmental level, the student may submit to the divisional grievance committee a written, dated, and signed complaint stating the name of the instructor, the course, the provision(s) of the Good Teaching Practices alleged to have been violated, a brief description of the incident(s) giving rise to the grievance, and the remedy requested.
+The student may appeal the decision to the College of Liberal Arts and Applied Science grievance committee. - 3.
+Student Appeals Decision: "If the student wishes to appeal the decision beyond the departmental level, the student may submit to the divisional grievance committee a written, dated, and signed complaint stating the name of the instructor, the course, the provision(s) of the Good Teaching Practices alleged to have been violated, a brief description of the incident(s) giving rise to the grievance, and the remedy requested.
 The student should also provide any materials supportive of the complaint.
-Within 10 working days after receiving this written complaint from the student, the divisional dean will request the chair of the Divisional Academic Appeals Board to convene a committee to consider and investigate the complaint.
-A divisional grievance committee will not adjudicate a violation of Good Teaching Practices unless the written complaint is lodged before 5 p.m.
-Friday of the eleventh week of the fall or spring semester that follows the term in which the alleged violation occurred." https://miamioh.edu/policy-library/students/undergraduate/academic-regulations/academic-responsibilities-and-academic-grievance-policy-undergrad.html
+Review the Miami University Policy Library for additional information.